zhaohuanqdcn/tp/docs/DeveloperGuide.md

 #### Design consideration:

-##### Aspect: How to ensure the timer is valid
+##### Aspect: How to ensure the timer is valid?

 * The `Scheduler` is updated at the start of application and after every user input.
-If the `ScheduledTask` is not repaced, which happens most of the time, the overhead is relatively low.
+If the `ScheduledTask` is not replaced, which happens most of the time, the overhead is relatively low.

-_{more aspects and alternatives to be added}_

 --------------------------------------------------------------------------------------------------------------------